alfskoyen/alfskoyen/README.md

 My experience spans statistical modeling from linear and non-linear techniques to deep learning architectures, with applications of Bayesian inference to derive posteriors across feature variables and latent constructs.

-This ReadMe highlights my focus on **data structure design, feature engineering, importance analysis, outlier detection, associational coefficient analysis, and predictive inference.** Recent projects apply these methods to visual learning and healthcare analytics, using tools like GVIF multicollinearity checks, SHAP interpretability, and cross-validation to build robust, reproducible workflows that turn complex data into practical insights.
+This ReadMe highlights my focus on **data structure design, feature engineering, importance analysis, outlier detection, associational coefficient analysis, and predictive inference.** Recent projects apply these methods to visual learning and healthcare analytics, using tools like GVIF for multicollinearity review, SHAP interpretability, and cross-validation to build robust, reproducible workflows.

 ## 🛠️ Core Skills
 - **Languages and Packages:**